Porter on Google: Google needs a Strategy

 Google has essentially turned it into an art form via its culture, size, HR & hiring practice.
 By creating an activity system to serve a tactical activity such as INNOVATION rather than creating an activity system to serve a strategic direction such as a serving certain type of web users and advertisers, Google is chasing up the wrong tree.
 Someone, maybe another 2 kids in a lab at Stanford WILL one day out innovate Google.

 It is not to say that Google will not continue to dominate its competition.
 Innovation does enable a company to win.
 It is a good thing.
 But is it not a sustainable practice.
-It took the German and the US automobile industry over 10 years to “catch up” to the Japanese auto industries in process & quality innovation.
+It took the German and the US automobile industry over 10 years to catch up to the Japanese auto industries in process & quality innovation.
 If Google is as good as Honda or Toyota were in innovating processes as it is in innovating products, it might also take its competitors or some other yet unknown startup 10 years to catch up.

 As such, Google will have 10 years to find itself a strategy, but I would not bet against a bunch of little startups coming up with better mouse traps and serving the needs of different segments of Google's customer base better than Google. . . one little chink of Google's armor at a time.